 - Crystal Waters: Guests rent a cottage that comes with a cook.

 - Kuyaba: The beachside restaurant gets top marks for local-color decor.

 - Merrils II: Beachside restaurant; attractive units; small pretty pool.

 You'll find other restaurants right on the beach, as well; eclectic and funky styles still make appearances.

-Some properties offer watersports such as kayaking, sunfish-sailing, sunset cruise.
+Some properties offer watersports such as kayaking, sunfish-sailing, and sunset cruises.
 Also, various small outfits along the beach offer glass-bottom boat rides or snorkel trips to the nearby coral reef.
 Negril typically has calm seas even when the north coast is rough.

-Finally, simply walking along the beach is fun: stop and sample different restaurants for snacks or drinks.
-You'll find small shops along the way; or head to the Times Square mall where you can barter even inside a proper store.
+Simply walking along the beach is fun.
+Stop and sample different restaurants for snacks or drinks.
+You'll find small shops along the way, or head to the Times Square mall where you can barter even inside a proper store.

 The Negril Cliffs